 The biggest drawback of sole proprietorships is that they don’t provide legal protection like corporations and LLCs do.
-However, if you’re a freelancer or one-person company and you’re in an industry that doesn’t involve much legal risk, then a sole proprietorship is the simplest way to go.
+However, if you’re a freelancer or one-person company and you’re in an industry that doesn’t involve much legal risk, then a sole proprietorship is usually the simplest way to go.

 Easy to form and operate.

-No corporate tax return required.
+No business tax return required.

 No legal protection — the owner is personally responsible for all liabilities of the business.

 A sole proprietorship can have only one owner — any more than that and you’ll need to form a corporation, LLC, or partnership.